 Default conditions for participating in an Invitation to Supply process.docx

 Further to this, default terms and conditions have also been established for the supply of goods and the provision of services.
 These terms and conditions come into effect when there is no executed contract between the State and the provider for the good and/or service.

-Default terms and conditions for the supply of goods.docx
+Default conditions for the supply of Goods.docx

-Default terms and conditions for the provision of services.docx
+Default conditions for the provision of Services.docx

 To find out more about Victorian Government procurement opportunities please click on the links within this section provided below: